Aliases for CNR1 Gene

 GeneCards Summary for CNR1 Gene

-CNR1 (Cannabinoid Receptor 1 (Brain)) is a Protein Coding gene.
-Diseases associated with CNR1 include cannabis dependence and pertussis.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include drug binding and cannabinoid receptor activity.
-An important paralog of this gene is LPAR1.
+CNR1 (Cannabinoid Receptor 1) is a Protein Coding gene.
+Diseases associated with CNR1 include Cannabis Dependence and Cannabis Abuse.
+Among its related pathways are G-Beta Gamma Signaling and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and cannabinoid receptor activity.
+An important paralog of this gene is CNR2.

 The CB1 receptor, also known as the central cannabinoid receptor, is a member of the cannabinoid receptor group of G-protein-coupled receptors that also includes CB2 and GPR55.
-They are found mainly in the terminals of central and peripheral neurons where they usually mediate inhibition of neurotransmitter release.
-They can also be present on some non-neuronal cells, including immune cells.
+CB1 receptors are found mainly in the terminals of central and peripheral neurons.